Redhead murders: Tracy Walker

-Cheatham County Jane Doe
+Michelle Lavone Inman

 On March 31, 1985, the skeletonized body of a red-haired female was found in Pleasant View, Cheatham County, Tennessee.
 She was believed to have died between three and five months previously from an unknown cause.
 However, her case is possibly linked to the redhead murders because her remains were found at the side of Interstate 24 between mile markers 29 and 30.

 Unlike some of the other victims, she was wearing clothing: a shirt, sweater, pants and underwear.
 She was white, between five feet and 5 ft 2 in tall.
 Her weight could not be determined.
 An examination of her teeth showed that the victim had some evidence of crowding and overlapping in her mouth.
 This woman was believed to be between the ages of 31 and 40 at the time of her death.
+In July 2023 she was identified by the Tennessee Bureau of Identification and Othram, Inc. as 23-year-old Michelle Lavone Inman of Nashville, Tennessee, through forensic genetic genealogy.